chef/automate/components/docs-chef-io/content/automate/ha.md

 {{< note >}}
 Port **7799** must be accessible from the bastion host to all nodes within the Chef Automate cluster.
-Although this requirement is not explicitly illustrated in the network architecture diagram—for the sake of visual clarity—it is essential for proper cluster operation.
+Although this requirement is not explicitly illustrated in the network architecture diagram for the sake of visual clarity, it is essential for proper cluster operation.
 The `chef-automate verify` command depends on successful connectivity to port **7799** on each node to perform its validations correctly.
 {{< /note >}}

 ### Chef Automate HA Architecture for OnPremise / Cloud Non-Managed